 The startup world loves a buzzword and now we have a new one.
 Whilst I understand the sentiment behind it, I’m not sure it’s particularly helpful.
-At first, recent posts by Caterina Fake and Adam Draper about the Cockroach caught my positive attention, but on reflection I’m perplexed.
+Posts by Caterina Fake and Adam Draper about the Cockroach caught my positive attention, but on reflection I’m perplexed.
 A Cockroach is supposedly the name given to startup that makes it through current economic challenges.
-I believe the origin of the term lies within a Paul Graham post written in October 2008. about why to start a startup in a bad economy.
+The origin of the term lies within a Paul Graham post written in October 2008. about why to start a startup in a bad economy.
 Since then we’ve moved on to the Unicorn phenomenon.
-Mark Suster has written about why he Fucking Hates Unicorns and now I’m going to follow in his giant shadow and say that I’m not a huge fan of the Cockroach.
+Mark Suster has written about why he Fucking Hates Unicorns.
+I’ll follow up by saying that I’m not a huge fan of the Cockroach.

 The definition of a Cockroach that has been put forward is as follows: